About us

 Peggy Walt is a writer, publicist and arts administrator, and holds an MFA in Creative Nonfiction from the University of King’s College.
 She’s currently finishing her first book, a memoir about her husband’s family during the Holocaust and her conversion to Judaism.
 Her work has been published in Shalom magazine, Edible Maritimes and 2020: An Anthology of Poetry with Drawings by Bill Liebeskind.
 Check out her blog!

-Independently owned and operated, edible Maritimes is a proud member of edible Communities, Inc., a vibrant and award-winning network of locally owned and operated publications across Canada and the United States, cultivating thoughtful, celebratory and colorful conversation around local food.
+Independently owned and operated, edible Maritimes and edible Newfoundland & Labrador are proud members of edible Communities, Inc., a vibrant and award-winning network of locally owned and operated publications across Canada and the United States, cultivating thoughtful, celebratory and colourful conversation around local food.
 Launched in 2002 by co-founders Tracey Ryder and Carole Topalian – and soon lauded by Saveur as the model for what a regional food magazine should be.
 In 2011, Edible Communities won the inaugural James Beard Award for Publication of the Year.